46,764Predictions today

 The role of the starting planet of a new Dasha is also crucial.
 If it is a benefic linked to marriage such as the 7th lord or Venus, it can set the stage for marriage during that Dasha.

-Ultimately, Dasha-based predictions gain strength when supported by alignment in the birth chart, Navamsa chart, and favourable transits.
+Ultimately, Dasha-based predictions gain strength when supported by alignment in the birth chart, navamsa chart, and favourable transits.
 When the Dasha-Antardasha aligns with transits of Jupiter or Saturn influencing the 7th house, marriage is more likely to manifest within that window.

 Yogas and Doshas Affecting Marriage